This is a revision of a lecture I presented on 20 April 2017 at Hope College in Holland, MI. The lecture was sponsored by the St. Benedict Institute.

 If Renaissance art lacks an opening onto the transcendent and is altogether imprisoned in its own epoch, this is because its outlook is humanistic; and humanism ... considers man and other earthly objects entirely for their own sakes as if nothing lay behind them.
 In painting the Creation, for example, Michelangelo treats Adam not as a symbol but as an independent reality; and since he does not paint man in the image of God, the inevitable result is that he paints God in the image of man.

-It is the natural province of the Catholic Church to safeguard art and culture, even art and culture made by the foes of Ecclesia.
-The Catholic Church can welcome the genius of every nation and attune it to harmony.
+It is the natural province of the Church to safeguard art and culture, even art and culture made by the foes of Ecclesia.
+It can welcome the genius of every nation and attune it to harmony.
 The need to do this should be felt in the present day, even more than at the time of Cassiodorus.
 Destructive forces are ascendant in all nations; all culture is at risk.

 That includes, perhaps most especially, the historic art and architecture of Islamdom.
 Many Christians ignore differences within Islamdom and regard all of its culture as that of a common enemy.
 But many great works of Ottoman art were influenced by Sufi mysticism.
 The Safavids, under whom the stunning mosques of Isfahan were built and decorated, and under whom miniature painting flourished, were Shia.
 The Mughals built grand funerary monuments.
 Aspects of these cultures and their art are condemned as heretical and idolatrous by growing fundamentalist movements within Islamdom, and marked for destruction as readily as churches.
 In Saudi Arabia, for example, historic buildings and cemeteries are being razed and replaced with bare and empty constructions that express a different theological outlook.